helmerj/refinerycms-newsletters/readme.md

 User have to click the activation link provided to them in the email.
 The security token in the link will authorize the subscriber and activate the subscription.

-User can unsubscribe using the following link which you could include in every newsletter.
+User can unsubscribe using the following link which you could include in every newsletter:

+    unsubscribe_newsletter_subscription(@subscriber.token)

+where token is the subscribers personal security token

 Enjoy